Seeing topological entanglement through the information convex: Some proofs, probabilities, circuit depth and more

 \section{Some proofs, probabilities, circuit depth and more}

-In this section, we present a collection of results about the quantum states and the universal properties of topological ordered systems.
-Note that, many of the results have been obtained from other methods.
-The main purpose is to present a new logic, namely these results can be derived from information theoretic constraints.
-After reviewing some useful facts about conditional mutual information in Sec.~\ref{Sec_info_1}, we provide proofs to proposition~\ref{as:4}, \ref{as:4'} and \ref{as:2''} in Sec.~\ref{Sec_info_2}.
-In Sec.~\ref{Sec_Fusion probability}, we identify the physical meanings of the probabilities $P_{(a\times b\to c)}$, $P_{(\alpha\times\beta\to\gamma)}$ and $P_{(a\to\alpha)}$ (from Eq.~(\ref{eq:Bulk Fusion Prob}), (\ref{eq:boundary fusion prob}) and (\ref{Condensation_Prob}) respectively).
+In this section, we present a collection of results about the quantum states and the universal properties of topologically ordered systems.
+Note that many of the results have been obtained from other methods.
+The primary purpose is to present a different logic, namely, that these results can be derived from information-theoretic constraints.
+After reviewing some useful facts about conditional mutual information in Sec.~\ref{Sec_info_1}, we provide proofs of Proposition~\ref{as:4}, \ref{as:4'}, and \ref{as:2''} in Sec.~\ref{Sec_info_2}.
+In Sec.~\ref{Sec_Fusion probability}, we identify the physical meanings of the probabilities $P_{(a\times b\to c)}$, $P_{(\alpha\times\beta\to\gamma)}$ and $P_{(a\to\alpha)}$ [from Eq.~(\ref{eq:Bulk Fusion Prob}), (\ref{eq:boundary fusion prob}), and (\ref{Condensation_Prob}), respectively].
 In Sec.~\ref{Sec._Depth}, we discuss the circuit depth of unitary string operators.
 In Sec.~\ref{Sec.
-Markov}, we discuss some additional results which rely on a more advanced result, namely the ability to merge certain quantum Markov states.
+Markov}, we discuss some additional results which rely on a more advanced result, namely, the ability to merge certain quantum Markov states.